pstaender/silverstripe-boilerplate/README.md

 Your SilverStripe site should now be available on `http://localhost:8080`.
 Ensure that there is no other service running on port 8080, otherwise docker will quit with an approiate error message.

-## Emails in Development
+## Emails

-To receive email in your development environment, `mailhog` is installed and reachable on `http://localhost:8025`.
-Just add these lines tou your config:
+To catch all sended emails in your development environment, `mailhog` is used.
+Just add these lines to your project config:

 ```yaml
 ---